COVID-19

 The project includes:

 1. Survey-based research on a wide range of experiences relating to COVID-19.
-This survey is being conducted multiple times over a two-year period to allow for rich, longitudinal analysis of the social impacts of the pandemic.
-Thousands of Canadians have already contributed to this research.
+This survey was conducted multiple times over a two-year period to allow for rich, longitudinal analysis of the social impacts of the pandemic.
+Thousands of Canadians contributed to this research.

-2. In-depth interviews with residents of Ontario about their opinions on a potential COVID-19 vaccine.
-Understanding the diversity in lived experiences of the pandemic lets us explore the hopes, concerns, and expectations that exist about a future vaccine.
+2. Several months before the first COVID-19 vaccine was available, we conducted in-depth interviews with residents of Ontario about their opinions on a potential COVID-19 vaccine.
+Understanding the diversity in lived experiences of the pandemic allowed us to explore how people perceived a possible future vaccine and their hopes and concerns for such a vaccine.
 Participants discussed sources of information and whom they trust when it comes to decision-making about vaccination.
 The main findings of the vaccine interviews can be read here.

-3. In-depth interviews with parents of school-aged children in Ontario about their experiences with schooling during the pandemic.
-Participants discussed initial school closures, remote learning experiences, and back-to-school decision making.
+3. After the first lockdown, parents and school-age children faced difficult decisions and experiences in returning to school.
+We conducted in-depth interviews with parents of school-aged children in Ontario about their experiences with schooling during the pandemic.
+Participants discussed initial school closures, remote learning experiences, and back-to-school decision-making.
 Parents’ perspectives of the impacts of the pandemic on their children more broadly were also discussed.
 The main findings of the school interviews can be read here.

 Public Input into Pandemic Planning